Inflectra/spira-documentation/docs/Email-Integration/Configuring-the-Email-Integration-Service.md

 * **Application Server**: The top two drop-downs are where you select which Application server (if you have more than one defined) to import into, and the default SpiraPlan Product to import and create new Incidents in.
 * **RegEx Match Content**: When selected, emails that do not reference an existing artifact will be scanned.
 If the name of a SpiraPlan Product is matched in the subject or body of the email, the new Incident will be created in that SpiraPlan Product.
 When unchecked, new items will always be created in the default SpiraPlan Product.
 * **Remove Messages?**: When selected, any email messages processed will be deleted. _NOTE_: Email servers will handle deletions differently.
 Some may send the messages to Trash, some may permanently delete them, while others may not delete them at all.
+This is server-dependant at this time.
 * **Attach All Messages?**: When selected, the email will be saved to the Artifact as an EML file for future reference.
 * **Attach 3rd Part Messages?**: This setting has no effect on importing into SpiraPlan.